usnistgov/ElectionGlossary/index.md

 ## <a name="digital-signature"></a>digital signature
-A cryptographic operation where the [private key](#private-key) is used to digitally sign an electronic document and the [public key](#public-key) is used to verify the signature.
+A cryptographic operation where a [private key](#private-key) is used to digitally sign an electronic document and the associated [public key](#public-key) is used to verify the signature.
 Digital signatures provide data [authentication](#authentication) and integrity protection.

 ## <a name="direct-recording-electronic-voting-machine"></a>direct recording electronic voting machine